CT GOP pushes a tight message, even if Trump and RNC won’t

 Roberts is no fan of Obamacare, but as someone with a chronic illness, she is sensitive to how too many times the GOP talks about repealing it without explaining what would take its place.
 Trump pledged only repeal Thursday night.

-“Yeah, it’s great to get rid of Obamacare, but you have to make sure how you present it,” Burns said.
+“Yeah, it’s great to get rid of Obamacare, but you have to make sure how you present it,” she said.

 McCaughey is sympathetic to arguments the party should narrow its message to economic and border security.